Decide between using a local or a server workspace

 Q: Someone checked out a file even though a check-out lock was applied to it.
 How did this happen?

 A: The use of local workspaces makes check-out locks un-enforceable.
-If you have sufficient permissions you can use the workspaces command to see the local workspaces being used in your team project collection.
+If you have sufficient permissions you can use the workspaces command to see the local workspaces being used in your project collection.

 tf workspaces /format:detailed /owner:* /collection:https://YourServer/YourCollection/